 Snakes are reptiles, and they are cold-blooded.
 They have long, thin bodies that are covered in scales, and they lack legs.
 Snakes vary in color and color pattern, depending on the exact species.
 Snakes are usually referred to as being non-venomous or venomous.
 In our area, the most common species of snakes include Eastern diamond-backed rattlesnakes (venomous), Southern copperheads (venomous), Texas coral snakes (venomous), and water moccasins (venomous).

 Is wildlife dangerous?

 Wild animals have the potential to be dangerous to both people and property.
 If wild animals find their way into your home and feel threatened, they won’t hesitate to defend themselves by biting or scratching.
 Wild animals have the potential to carry and spread many diseases through their saliva, urine, and feces.
 Snakes have the potential to deliver venomous bites that can cause serious health consequences and require immediate medical attention.

 Wildlife animals that live in close proximity to our homes can cause a lot of damage.
 They burrow under foundations, sheds, and garages.
 Wildlife causes damage to lawns, gardens, and trees.
 In addition, while foraging for easy access to food sources, wild animals often create daily messes by digging through trash cans and compost bins.
 They can even cause damage to vehicles by nesting inside and chewing through wires.

 Pest bird droppings that build up outside homes can become slippery.
 They may also cause the surfaces of homes and buildings to erode and become damaged.

-Inside homes, wildlife are destructive.
+Inside homes, wildlife is destructive.
 They can cause structural damage by chewing through wires, pipes, insulation, and other utilities.
-They also contaminate homes and food sources with their urine and feces, and destroy personal property.
+They also contaminate homes and food sources with their urine and feces and destroy personal property.